 Best way to convey the idea to the stakeholders and test it with users is to have an interactive prototype of your ideas.
 Your message gets delivered to the point for the next round of feedback.

-If George hosts an event then the event listing will also get updated on his Yelp business page and now he doesn’t need to worry about marketing the event on other social media
+If business owner hosts an event then the event listing will also get updated on his Yelp business page and now he doesn’t need to worry about marketing the event on other social media

 Other case studies